rainlanguage/rain.contribute/getting-paid/contractor.md

 ### Fit the work that needs doing

-At any time we have very specific work that needs doing in order to meet deadlines, clear out bottlenecks, etc.
+At any time, we have very specific work that needs doing in order to meet deadlines, clear out bottlenecks, etc.

 We have to focus on only these items, so the team needs to be capable of